microsoft/FluidFramework/build-tools/packages/build-cli/docs/exec.md

   CMD  The shell command to execute.

 FLAGS
   -a, --all                    Run on all packages and release groups.
-Cannot be used with --releaseGroup, --packages,
+Cannot be used with --dir, --packages, or
-                               or --dir.
+                               --releaseGroup.
   -d, --dir=<value>            Run on the package in this directory.
-Cannot be used with --releaseGroup or --packages.
+Cannot be used with --all, --packages, or
+                               --releaseGroup.
   -g, --releaseGroup=<option>  Run on all packages within this release group.
-Cannot be used with --dir or --packages.
+Cannot be used with --all, --dir, or
+                               --packages.
                                <options: client|server|azure|build-tools>
   -g, --skipScope=<option>...
 Package scopes to filter out.
                                <options: client|server|azure|build-tools>
   -v, --verbose                Verbose logging.
   --packages                   Run on all independent packages in the repo.
-This is an alternative to using the --dir
-                               flag for independent packages.
+Cannot be used with --all, --dir, or
+                               --releaseGroup.
   --[no-]private               Only include private packages (or non-private packages for --no-private) --releaseGroupRoots          Runs only on the root package of release groups.
 Can only be used with --all or
                                --releaseGroup.